wilsonmar/wilsonmar.github.io/_posts/2023-07-10-snowflake.md

 * <a target="_blank" href="https://www.linkedin.com/in/thierry-cruanes-3927363/">Thierry Cruanes</a> of San Mateo
 * <a target="_blank" href="https://www.linkedin.com/in/marcinzukowski/">Marcin Żukowski</a>

-They live in San Mateo, where <a target="_blank" href="https://www.glassdoor.com/Jobs/Snowflake-Jobs-E928471.htm?filter.countryId=1">jobs</a> are located (not remote).
+They live in the "Silicon Valley" (San Mateo, California) where <a target="_blank" href="https://www.glassdoor.com/Jobs/Snowflake-Jobs-E928471.htm?filter.countryId=1">jobs</a> are located (not remote) on Concar Drive.

+Snowflake is a <a target="_blank" href="https://www.smdailyjournal.com/news/local/snowflake-moves-its-hq-out-of-san-mateo/article_becaabc6-c02e-11eb-ba32-db54937cfeaf.html">Delaware corporation</a>.

 That's according to https://www.wikiwand.com/en/Snowflake_Inc. which<br />
 lists 5,884 employees in 2023.